sick911/sick911/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for a Job in web dev.
+- 🔭 .
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning Java
-- 🎯 My skills are: JavaScript, Basic React Js(State, Props, Components) and Bootstrap.
+- 🎯 My skills are: Java!
 - 📫 How to reach me: [@mecosec](https://twitter.com/mecosec), [koushikkalgal@gmail.com]
  - ⚡ Fun fact: Its all Darkness.